ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 ## Getting Started

-The first thing to do is open RStudio.
+The first thing to do is open `RStudio`.
 Then make a new script file using `File/ New File/ R Script`, save it with a sensible name inside the folder you just downloaded and unzipped from <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the github repository</a>.

 Next, in your script file you need to set your working directory to the folder you just downloaded from <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the github repository</a>.
 Copy and paste the code below as a guide, but remember that the location of the folder on your computer will be different: